 Here’s where we start getting into the serious stuff when it comes to cleaning your phone.
 These options for sterilizing and disinfecting your phone will cost you more, but will get the microbe-killing job done.

 A new favorite is the PhoneSoap Pro UV Smartphone Sanitizer, which isn’t cheap but it’s a great investment.
 (To save a bit try the original PhoneSoap UV-C smartphone sanitizer that’s now fairly discounted since the great Cleaning Device Rush of 2020.)
-The PhoneSoap is an electronic device that looks like a little isolation chamber for your phone.
+The PhoneSoap is an electronic device that look like a little isolation chamber for your phone.
 It works using UV-C bulbs that sanitize the entire phone, reportedly killing 99.99% of bacteria and germs.
-It’s expensive, for sure.
-But it also doubles as an attractive phone charger in lots of colors.
+Plus it doubles as an attractive phone charger in lots of colors.
 Pop your phone in there each night before bed and let it clean (and charge) while you sleep — or if you want to use it on the go, try the wireless PhoneSoap UV Charger.

-You can search Amazon and find a few more affordable alternatives that work in similar ways, but they’re from brands I’m not as familiar with personally and in this case, I’d go with the trusted brand that gets expert recommendations over and over.
+You can search Amazon and find a few more affordable no-name alternatives that work in similar ways, but I’d go with the trusted brand that gets expert recommendations over and over.

 While the PhoneSoap can accommodate all smartphones, obviously it won’t fit your tablets.
 If you’ve got larger gadgets — or lots of phones and gadgets to clean at once — definitely check out the HomeSoap UV Sanitizer.
-It’s like a giant UVC-light germ-destroying locker, big enough that you can pop in your phones, remote controls, gaming controllers, hand-held games like Nintendo Switch, headphones or AirPods, or an Apple iPad Pro.
+It’s like a giant UVC-light germ-destroying locker, that can fit tablets, phones, remote controls, gaming controllers, hand-held games like Nintendo Switch, headphones, AirPods and more.
 (Though probably not all at once.)
-It’s expensive, but a smart idea for families with lots of gadgets to clean and disinfect.
+It’s a little pricy, but a smart idea for families with lots of gadgets to clean and disinfect.

 For speedy sterilizing and disinfecting: Clean your phone with a UV-C wand